Mortgage Term vs Mortgage Amortization in Canada

 Mortgage Amortization Period

 The most common amortization is 25 years.
-This is because it's the maximum allowed by CMHC rules.
-However, if your down payment exceeds 20%, you can increase your amortization to 30 years.
+This is because it's the maximum allowed by CMHC rules for insured mortgages.
+However, if your down payment exceeds 20%, you can increase your amortization to 30 years or even longer.
 A more extended amortization will reduce your monthly mortgage payments, but you will pay more interest throughout your mortgage.
 Likewise, shorter amortizations will increase your monthly mortgage payments, and you'll pay less interest.
 The following table compares interest paid on a $500,000 mortgage at a 3% interest rate, and differing amortizations.

 20 Year Amortization25 Year Amortization30 Year Amortization